bruntonspall/slack-export-viewer/README.md

 # Slack Export Viewer

-A Slack Export archive viewer that allows you to easily view and share your Slack team's export (instead of having to dive into hundreds of JSON files).
+The slack export viewer is a command line tool that lets you filter and render a slack export into text files for easy analysis and reading.

 ![Preview](screenshot.png)

 ## Overview

-`slack-export-viewer` is useful for small teams on a free Slack plan (limited to 10,000 messages) who overrun their budget and ocassionally need a nice interface to refer back to previous messages.
-You get a web interface to easily scroll through all channels in the export without having to look at individual JSON files per channel per day.

-`slack-export-viewer` can be used locally on one machine for yourself to explore an export or it can be run on a headless server (as it is a Flask web app) if you also want to serve the content to the rest of your team.
+`slack-export-viewer` is a useful tool for teams who are running a free slack instance, and might have to produce a report covering the conversations, or at least read it in a standard text browser

 ## Usage